-Drive controllers are controlled either over a fieldbus, using mixed operation consisting of a fieldbus system and terminals or exclusively using terminals.

-You can use the corresponding selection parameters, referred to as signal sources, to configure whether the control signals and set values of the application are obtained over a fieldbus or using terminals.
+Drive controllers are controlled either by a fieldbus, by terminals or by mixed operation consisting of a fieldbus system and terminals.
+You can use the corresponding selection parameters, referred to as signal sources, to configure in DriveControlSuite whether the control signals and set values of the application are obtained over a fieldbus or using terminals.